game-de-it/XU_MINI_M/README_EN.md

 - If the device does not switch after running `Switch_USB-AUDIO`, try unplugging the device from the USB port and plugging it back in.

 ### Usage
-1. After connecting the device to the USB port, execute `Switch_USB-AUDIO` in the `ports` section.
+1. After connecting the device to the USB port, execute `Switch_USB-AUDIO` in the `tools` section.
 2. For Bluetooth devices, perform pairing.
 3. Start a game and confirm that sound is output.
 > [!WARNING]